 by Lois Lukett

 Camaraderie in the munitions sheds during World War 2 was common.
 In fact, women often made lifelong friends.
-This is understandable when you consider the the hard labour and complicated male environment women like Elsie were thrown into.
+This is understandable when you consider the hard labour and complicated male environment women like Elsie were thrown into.
 Working long shifts in perilous conditions meant that the women often felt protective of one another and it was easy to make friends.
 Not to mention the enormous social freedoms these women were enjoying, in contrast to life before the war.

 Smoking was one of those social freedoms.